Fourth of July: Celebrate with Pet Safety in Mind

 - Keep all used and unused fireworks away from animals at all times.

-- If your pet is sensitive to noise, talk to your veterinarian about whether or not the use of a mild sedative is appropriate.
+- If your pet is sensitive to noise, talk to your veterinarian in advance about whether the use of a mild sedative is appropriate.

 - Keep all food out of pets’ reach and make sure trash bags are tightly secured.

-If your pet needs emergency veterinary care, you can rely on DoveLewis any hour of the day, every single day of the year.
-We’re located at 1945 NW Pettygrove Street in Portland.
-Or call 503.228.7281.
+If your pet needs emergency veterinary care, DoveLewis is open 24 hours a day, every day of the year.
+We’re located at 1945 NW Pettygrove Street in Portland or call us at 503.228.7281.